uwacyber/cits2006/cits2006-labs/lab-2-privacy.md

 Hints:

-- Use the predict() method to retrieve the prediction of target and syntehtic data.
+- Use the predict() method to retrieve the prediction of target and synthetic data.
 - ONLY Modify one feature of the target record to isolate prediction.